 Add the chicken to the pan and put the lid on.
 Turn the chicken after about 5-10 minutes.

 Meanwhile, heat 300 grams of cream, 3 tablespoons of butter, 1 teaspoon of garlic salt, 1 teaspoon of cajun seasoning, and 1/2 teaspoon of cayenne pepper in a medium skillet over medium heat.

-When it starts to boil, add the spaghetti squash and bring to a simmer over medium-low heat.
+When it starts to boil, add the spaghetti squash and bring it to a simmer over medium-low heat.

-Once the chicken reaches 180 degrees, remove from the pan and let it rest for 5 minutes.
+Once the chicken reaches 180 degrees, remove it from the pan and let it rest for 5 minutes.